-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 "Four of the world's best-known technology companies report quarterly results in an earnings bonanza this Thursday," Jasper Lawler, head of London Capital Group, said. " Tech has been the best performing sector in the S&P 500 this year.
 The top technology shares are richly-priced so surprises during earnings season can cause large price swings."

 Alphabet, Amazon and Microsoft all report after the close.
-Twitter results are due before the North American open.
 So far this year, Alphabet shares have risen 26 per cent this year - easily outstepping the S&P 500 - although Mr. Lawler notes the stock has stagnated lately, rising about 2.6 per cent in the last quarter.
 Amazon, meanwhile, stock has seen 31-per-cent returns year-to-date though the gains are in keeping with five-year returns of 325 per cent, he said.
 For Microsoft, participation in fast-growing tech areas like the cloud, has resulted in the stock climbing 27 per cent this year and 184 per cent over five years, Mr. Lawler noted.

-Twitter shares, meanwhile, surged in premarket trading after the social media giant said it could post its first every profit i the fourth quarter on cost cuts and new revenue sources.
+Twitter shares, meanwhile, surged nearly 10 per cent after the social media giant said it could post its first every profit in the fourth quarter on cost cuts and new revenue sources.
 In the third-quarter, Twitter reported revenue of $590-million, down about 4 per cent from year-earlier levels.
 The decline was linked to the decision to wind down its TellApart advertising unit.
 Analysts had been expecting revenue of about $587-million.

 In this country, Potash Corp of Saskatchewan reported a 34-per-cent drop in quarterly profit on higher costs.
 The fertilizer giant posted net income of $53-million or 6 cents a share in the latest quarter, compared with $81-million or 10 cents a year earlier.
 Sales, however, rose to $1.23-billion from $1.14-billion last year.